PremoWeb/chadburn/README.md

 The main feature of **Chadburn** is the ability to execute commands directly on Docker containers.
 Using Docker's API Chadburn emulates the behavior of [`exec`](https://docs.docker.com/reference/commandline/exec/), being able to run a command inside of a running container.
 Also you can run the command in a new container destroying it at the end of the execution.

 ## Configuration

+A wiki is being written to document how to use Chadburn.
+Caprover users can use a One Click App (coming soon) to deploy and implement scheduled jobs using Service Label Overrides.

+For everyone else, here's the general approach to use Chadburn:

 ### Jobs